 Mystery shoppers share their experience as a customer following a phone call, repair, gas service or a tenancy visit.
-This helps us to see how we're doing from a customer's perspective and if there is anything we are doing well and need to do more of, or anything we need to get better at.
+This helps us to see how we're doing from a customer's perspective and if there is anything we are doing well and we need to get better at.